waimea-ppiasupan/200DTD-assessment/design.md

 1. Usability

-The usability of a system is about  how simple it is for the home cooking enthusiasts such as my dad to use the website.
-This can be measured by including:
+The usability of a system is about how easy it is for home cooking enthusiasts like my dad to use the website.
+This can be measured by:

-- making the system status clear, the Ui simple, clean and easy enough language to read and follow through, this means that the website should be kept at a minimalistic so that My dad can easily use the website without getting confused.
+- Making the system status clear, the Home Cooking UI simple, clean and easy enough language to read and follow through, so the website should be kept minimalistic so my dad can easily find and follow his favourite recipes without getting confused.

-- The Ui needs to be consistent, meaning a familiar layout as an example, so in that way my dad can have an easier time follow through the website since things are kept consistent, my dad will have an easier time using the website, due to the consistency in each page
+- The Home Cooking UI needs to be consistent, meaning a familiar layout, like for example, same design for each recipe page, so my dad will have an easier time following through the website since things are kept consistent.

-- How the Ui works should be intuitive to the user, meaning when my dad are using the functionality of the website, it should feels natural to him.
+- How the Home Cooking UI works should be intuitive to the user, meaning when my dad is using the functionality of the website, like searching for recipes or bookmarking favourites, it should feel natural to him, like he's using a familiar kitchen tool.

 ### IMPLICATION NAME HERE
-2.Functionality
+2. Functionality

-The functionality of a system relates to how well it works for the end-user such as a home cooking enthusiast like my dad, in terms of meeting its intended purpose. functionality can be measured by:
+The functionality of a system is about what it can do for home cooking enthusiasts like my dad.
+This can be measured by:

-- Does it do everything it is supposed to, and meets its purpose, e.g. can my dad add and delete the websites as he wanted to?, can he adjust the size of the iframe and can he have access to it?

-- Is it bug-free and doesn't crash?
+- The website can display a list of recipes, allowing my dad to browse through his collection.

+- The website can provide a search function, allowing my dad to find specific iframe by name.

-- Does is work as expected from my dad's point-of-view?, is it simple enough for him to follow through?
+- The website can allow my dad to bookmark his favourite recipes, making it easy for him to access them later.

-And When I create a digital technologies outcome, I should try to:

-- Fully satisfy my dad's needs for the website being able to store websites in an iframe form.

-- Fully meet the user's requirements, being able to store, access and delete the iframe.

-- Make sure that it copes with all inputs (normal, boundary and abnormal)

 ### IMPLICATION NAME HERE
 3.Aesthetics
-The aesthetic implications of a website relate to how it looks in terms of design.
-Usability can be measured by:
+The aesthetics of a system is about how it looks and feels for home cooking enthusiasts like my dad.
+This can be measured by:

-- Does the design appeal to my dad?, e.g. does it look good, relate to the theme and easy design for my dad to understand its purposes?

-- Does the design follow conventions?

-- Has good use been made of colour, font, positioning, etc.?

-When I create a digital technologies outcome, I should try to:

-- Create an overall design that appeals to the end-users like my dad.

-- Create an overall design that is suitable for the outcome's purpose

-- Use colours that work effectively together to create a pleasing effect

-- Use fonts that work well with the design and convey the appropriate 'feel'

-- Position elements of the design in a way that is balanced

-- Group / seperate elements to focus attention and/or link related items
+- The website having a clean and simple design, making it easy for my dad to focus on the recipes.

+- The website using a consistent layout, so my dad can easily find what he's looking for.

+- The website having a visually appealing colour, making it enjoyable for my dad to use.

 ### IMPLICATION NAME HERE
 4.End-Users
-The end-user implications of a digital technology or digital outcome (e.g. a website) are connected to the specific needs of the end-user(s).
-Usability can be measured by:

-- Are the end-users' specific needs considered (age, education level, interests, etc)?

-- Does it appeal to the correct demographic?

-- Does is work on the type(s) of device the end-users are likely to use?

-When I create a digital technologies outcome, I should try to...

-- Know as much as possible about your end-user(s) in terms of age, gender, interests, etc.

-- Use language and other content appropriate to your end-user(s)

-- Make regular use of end-user feedback to guide your design and implementation

-- Ensure it works on a range of devices, especially those likely to be used by the end-user(s)
+ How easy it is for my dad to use the website, even if he's not tech-skilled.

+- How well the website works on different devices, such as his phone or tablet, so he can use it wherever he wants.

+- How clear and simple the instructions are, so my dad can easily find and follow his favourite recipes.

+- How much control my dad has over the website's functionality, so he can customize his experience.

+- How well the website protects my dad's information, so he can feel safe using it.

 ### IMPLICATION NAME HERE
 5.Accessibility
-The accessibility implications of a digital technology or digital outcome (e.g. a website) involve ensuring it is available to, and can be used by, all end-users, regardless of their abilities.

-Usability can be measured by:

-- Can all end-users access the content and functionality, include those with impaired vision, colour-blindness, dyslexia, etc.?

-- Is the outcome accessible on a range of devices?

-When I create a digital technologies outcome, I should try to...

--Select colour / tone combinations to give good levels of contrast to aid in accessing text / icons / graphics

--Select fonts / text sizes to make sure text is easily readable on all screen sizes

--Provide 'alt' text for all images (e.g. for screen-reader software to read aloud)

--Provide appropriate structure (e.g. via the correct mark-up) to aid in understanding the content

--Make UI components accessible in terms of size / target area, etc.
+The accessibility of a system is about how easy it is for people with disabilities to use, including my dad.
+This can be measured by:

+- How well the website works with screen readers, so my dad can use it even if he has trouble seeing.

+- How easy it is for my dad to navigate the website using only his keyboard, in case he has trouble using a mouse.

+- How clear and simple the language is, so my dad can understand it even if he has trouble reading.

+- How consistent the website's layout is, so my dad can easily find what he's looking for.

+- How well the website provides alternative text for images, so my dad can understand the content even if he can't see the images.